simeononsecurity/simeononsecurity.ch/content/articles/secure-coding-standards-for-powershell/index.en.md

 When a security vulnerability is discovered in a library or framework, the developers of that library or framework will usually release a patch or update to fix the vulnerability.
 It's important to keep up to date with these updates and apply them as soon as possible to minimize the risk of a security breach.

 For example, if the application uses a third-party library, such as `Pester`, which has had a security vulnerability, the developer should update to the latest version of the library that addresses the vulnerability.
-This ensures that the application is not susceptible to attacks that exploit the vulnerability.
+This ensures that the application isn't susceptible to attacks that exploit the vulnerability.

 By keeping libraries and frameworks updated, developers can ensure that their code is more secure and less vulnerable to attacks.
 It's important to make sure that all dependencies are up to date and that any known security vulnerabilities have been patched.